-- Don’t make this a social hour – you are getting together to work. pe in quick and socialize when you are all done with your meeting.
+- Don’t make this a social hour – you are getting together to work.
+Choose an hour to socialize before or when you are all done with your meeting.

 - Choose a scribe.
-One person should be in charge of writing down what happened with measurable goals, actions, and results with dates set for each one and the scribe will e-mail the notes after each and every meeting so that everybody can keep up-to-date with each other.
+One person should be in charge of writing down the minutes – what happened with measurable goals, actions, and results with dates set for each one.
+The scribe will e-mail the notes after each and every meeting so that everybody can keep up-to-date with each other.

-A Wiki is a great way that everybody can stay in touch without losing track of e-mails.
-I recommend
+This way everybody can stay in touch without losing track of e-mails.

 Keep a Reading List